Contact Nashville Whistleblower Attorney Timothy L. Milles Today if You Are Thinking of Blowing the Whistle

 State False Claims Acts Currently, 31 states have false claims act statutes that provide whistleblowers a reward if a state government recovers.
 These state statutes follow the Federal False Claims Act for whistleblower lawsuits, providing an award between 15 and 30 percent of the state’s recovery.
 Several states, including Tennessee and California, allow whistleblower awards of up to 50 percent of the government’s recovery in a whistleblower lawsuit.

-Call a nashville whistleblow attorney if you are concerned you may Be Fired even with whistleblower protections
+Consult with a nashville whistleblow attorney if you are concerned you may Be Fired even with whistleblower protections

 Whistleblowers are granted whistleblower protections from retaliation under the FCA, including demotion, termination, suspension, denial of benefits, and any other retaliatory behavior.
 If an unethical organization attempts to retaliate against you despite these whistleblower protections, you can file a lawsuit against them and recover the damages their actions have caused.
 However, it is important to act quickly if you do experience retaliation.
 Time is of the essence in these situations, and you’ll need to prove that you were fired as a result of the qui tam lawsuit you were a part of.
 Waiting to file a whistleblower lawsuit can make your case weaker and potentially cause you to lose it altogether, so it is important to speak with a qualified Nashville whistleblower attorney as soon as possible..